How often should you mop a floor?

 - Address spills and stains immediately to prevent permanent damage.

-- Get it sealed.
-Sealing your concrete stops water from penetrating it and prevents stains.
+- Get it sealed to stop water from penetrating it and prevent stains.
 If you have polished concrete, it doesn’t need to be resealed.

 - Read your manufacturer's guide to find out how often you should seal your concrete.
 Typically, it’s recommended you reseal every few years.

-- Consider applying wax on top of your sealer.
-Polished concrete doesn’t require wax.
+- Consider applying wax on top of your sealer, but keep in mind that polished concrete doesn’t require wax.

 - Fix any cracks.
 If not, dirt will get trapped.